TeisybeLT/chip8-cpp/README.md

 ### GNU/Linux

-Requirements (can be aquired from the package manager of your selected distro):
+Requirements (can be acquired from the package manager of your selected distro):
 * Cmake 3.15+
 * gcc 11.1+
 * SDL 2